MeowFack/-----/_pages/presskit.md

 - Add rating and notes to your books
 - Export / import your data to / from CSV for full control
 - Nightly iCloud backup to keep your data safe
+- Realtime iCloud sync across different devices (requires Pro)
-- Quick actions, for fast management of your books
+- Conveneient swipe actions and shortcuts, for fast management of your books
 - Supports widgets, to show your books on your homescreen

 ## Loved by Users

 Reading List has been exceptionally well received by its users.
 It is the highest-rated reading tracking app in the App Store, with a 4.8 rating from over 19,000 ratings and reviews.

+## Pricing

+Reading List is free to download.
+Some advanced features are available after unlocking Reading List Pro, which is available at launch for a one-off payment of $9.99 (£9.99).

-## Image Samples
+## Media

 For full set of images, download the [Press Kit](../assets/ReadingList_PressKit.zip).